berlintofind/YOLO_v2_Objective_Detection/README.md

 The second image "Checkpoint Charlie.jpg" taken from Checkpoint Charlie, Berlin, has a size of (1080.,1440.), 227KB

 The third image "The_Nightwatch_by_Rembrandt_Rijksmuseum.jpg", is the famous painting by one of my favourite painters, Rembrandt.
-Download form Google, has a size of 34.9MB, (12528.,14168.)
+Download from Google, has a size of (12528.,14168.),34.9MB

 To test the model on your own images，the use only need change the name with his own image in line 189 and the size of the image in both line 100 and 141 of Object_Detection.py.